George Luke Smith

-George Luke Smith (December 11, 1837 - July 9, 1884) was a 19th-Century American businessman who served one-term as a U.S. Representative for Louisiana's 4th congressional district from 1873 to 1875.
+George Luke Smith (December 11, 1837 - July 9, 1884) was an American businessman who served one-term as a U.S. representative for Louisiana's 4th congressional district from 1873 to 1875.
 The district at the time was anchored by the state's third largest city, Shreveport.
 Before moving to Louisiana, he had previously served in the Union Army during the Civil War.

 Early life and education

 Born in New Boston in Hillsborough County in southern New Hampshire, Smith completed preparatory studies and attended Union College in Schenectady, New York.

 Civil War

 During the Civil War, he served in the Union Army.

 At the close of the war, he relocated to Shreveport to engage in mercantile pursuits.

 Early career

 He served from 1870 to 1872 as a member of the Louisiana House of Representatives during Reconstruction.

 Business

 He was the proprietor of Shreveport Southwestern Telegram and president of the Shreveport Savings Bank & Trust Company.